MarkusLoennig/project_template/README.md

    - on their subjective stress and mood level

 ![Nature scene available-excerpt](https://github.com/MarkusLoennig/project_template/blob/master/IMAGES/GuidedVRscenes.jpg)
+Several different nature scenes where available, depending on the participants disposition.

 _As a prerequisite to continue the experiment, the results of the first experiment need to be analyzed to make a decision!_